This article is a complete travel guide to Mua Cave, with essential tips to make the best of your trip to this beautiful spot.

 Unlike the other hustle and bustle tourist areas, Mua Cave has its own charming and peaceful beauty.

-The road to the top of the mountain is built similar to the architecture of China Great Wall.
-From the bottom of the mountain, you can clearly see the white stone steps leading to the top.
+The road to the top of the mountain is quite similar to China’s Great Wall architecture.
+From the bottom of the mountain, you can see the white stone steps leading to the top.

 With 486 challenging steps, Mua Cave opens with a spectacular view that embraces the whole landscape of Ninh Binh.

-Besides hiking up the peak of the mountain, I enjoyed walking around the area.
+Besides hiking up the mountain’s peak, I enjoyed walking around the area.
 The ecolodge is beautiful with sitting areas and a waterfall.

 Mountain goat and scorched rice are the most famous dishes in Ninh Binh.
 You can find a few restaurants along the way from Trang An to Mua Cave.